zy26/QUBIC/README.md

 Desription
 ------------
-This R package provides the implementation of the well-cited and well-reviewed QUBIC algorithm, which is a biclustering method.
+QUBIC is recognized as one of the best biclustering methods in terms of its efficiency and effetiveness in biological data interpretion.
+This package provides an R implementation of the QUBIC algorithm, with significantly improved efficiency and comprehensive functions.

 Installation
 ------------